LoGT-KULeuven/SASpector/README.md

         [Genome ID].predictedgenes.tsv                    tab-delimited report of all features [Genome ID]_blastxresults.tsv      tab-delimited report of BLASTX
       kmer/
-        *.tsv                   tab-delimited reports of the frequency of kmer per missing region *.jpg                   Barplots of the frequency of kmer per missing region [Genome ID]_sourmash               tab-delimited output of pairwise comparison between missing regions and mapped regions
+        [Genome ID]_sourmash               tab-delimited output of pairwise comparison between missing regions and mapped regions
         _distances.tsv
         sourmash                Clustermap of pairwise comparison